piastry/cifs-utils/mount.cifs.rst

   kernels prior to v4.13, the default was ``1.0``.
 For kernels between v4.13 and v4.13.5 the default is ``3.0``.

+sloppy
+  Allows the system to ignore any unrecognized mount options that follow this option instead of failing to mount altogether.

 --verbose
   Print additional debugging information for the mount.
 Note that this parameter must be specified before the ``-o`` .
 For example::